ratneshdagli/sorted-ai-privacy/index.md

 ### 2.2 Calendar Events

 **What the App Does:**
-If you grant Calendar permission, Sorted AI can:
+If you grant Calendar permission, SortMate AI can:

 Read your existing calendar events to detect scheduling conflicts
 Write events to your calendar only when you explicitly tap "Confirm" on a draft